Skip to content

 CASCADE floods in all directions like PROPAGATE, and every node that can answer sends a response back.
 The originator collects responses via CascadeAggregator and applies a select callback to pick the best answer.
 See Protocol — CASCADE.

-A relay is created by calling HiveMindListenerProtocol.bind_upstream(slave_protocol) after the slave is bound to a bus.
-Once bound:
+You give a hivemind-core an upstream by calling HiveMindListenerProtocol.bind_upstream(slave_protocol) after the slave is bound to a bus.
+From then on it fans traffic both ways:

 • BROADCAST and PROPAGATE from the upstream master are fanned out to all downstream clients.